adebisi4145/adebisi4145/README.md

 ## Hi there 👋, I'm Adebisi Adeyemi
-I'm a passionate **Software Engineer** with **2 years of experience** in **.NET development**.
+A passionate **Software Engineer** with **2 years of experience** in **.NET development**.
 I specialize in backend development with expertise in C# and .NET Core.
 I’m dedicated to continuous learning and enjoy contributing to open-source projects and mentoring others.
 I’m always looking for opportunities to apply my skills and grow within the tech community.

 ## 💼 Experience